JaceDaDorito/Fogbound-Lagoon/README.md

 - Support for non-DLC players and DLC players.
 The interactable and monster pools will change depending on if SoTV is enabled.
 - Working newt statues.
 Three that are random and one that is garunteed.
+- Working bazaar seer.
 - Preon Accumulator Timed Chest similar to Rallypoint Delta.
+There are three spots.
 - Water!
 You can float and so will the gups!
 Don't Die!
 No it doesn't have Minecraft anti-fall damage.
 It doesn't have drowning either.
 - A new (DLC dependent) family event!
 - Theres a funny guy hidden somewhere.